What Is a Stamp Audit?

 Why "we found issues" is the mark of a real audit

 This is the part that feels backwards.
-A report full of clean checkmarks looks better than one with exceptions, so people assume zero findings means a great control environment.
+A report full of clean checkmarks looks better than one with exceptions, so it's natural to assume that zero findings means a great control environment.
 For a company getting SOC 2 for the first time, it almost never does.

-First-time audits surface gaps — missing formal risk assessments, untested disaster recovery, no vulnerability scanning, change management that lives in people's heads.
-Those gaps are normal, and a real auditor names them.
-The point of the exercise is to find the things that aren't working yet, so you can fix them before a breach does.
+First-time audits surface gaps.
+Missing formal risk assessments, untested disaster recovery, no vulnerability scanning, change management that lives in people's heads.
+Those gaps are normal, and a good auditor names them.
+The whole point of the exercise is to find the things that aren't working yet, so you can fix them before a breach does.

-If your auditor never found an issue, the audit wasn't real.
+That's why I keep coming back to a simple line: if your auditor never found an issue, the audit probably wasn't real.
 Either they didn't look, or they looked and decided not to write it down.
 Neither is the thing you paid for.
-A handful of well-documented exceptions, with management responses, is a stronger signal of trust than a flawless report — because it's evidence somebody actually did the work.
+A handful of well-documented exceptions, each with a management response (a short note from the company explaining what happened and what it's doing about it), is actually a stronger signal of trust than a flawless report, because it's evidence that someone genuinely did the work.

 The post-Delve reality

-For a long time this was an inside-baseball complaint.
+For a long time this was an inside-baseball complaint among auditors.
 Then it went public.

-In March 2026 an analysis of reports from one compliance startup, Delve, found that 493 of 494 SOC 2 reports were nearly identical — the same paragraphs, the same grammatical errors, the same nonsensical descriptions, with only the company name, logo, and signature changed.
-All 259 Type II reports carried word-for-word identical auditor conclusions.
-The allegations went further: pre-written conclusions and test procedures sitting in draft reports before clients had submitted any evidence.
-Y Combinator removed the company from its directory.
+In March 2026 an analysis of reports from one compliance startup, Delve, reported that 493 of 494 SOC 2 reports were nearly identical.
+The same paragraphs, the same grammatical errors, the same nonsensical descriptions, with only the company name, logo, and signature changed.
+All 259 Type II reports reportedly carried word-for-word identical auditor conclusions, and the allegations went further: pre-written conclusions and test procedures sitting in draft reports before clients had submitted any evidence.
+Delve has denied the allegations, which remain contested.
+Y Combinator removed the company from its public directory.

-That's a stamp audit industrialized — vibe compliance at scale.
-One template, hundreds of logos, no testing underneath.
+If those accounts hold up, that's a stamp audit at industrial scale.
+One template, hundreds of logos, not much testing underneath.

-The useful consequence is that buyers and vendor-risk teams are no longer treating a SOC 2 PDF as a green light.
-Legal and compliance advisories now openly tell procurement teams to read past the cover page — to check the testing detail, the exceptions, the auditor's actual procedures, not just that a report exists.
-A logo on a trust page used to be enough.
-It isn't anymore.
+The useful consequence is that buyers and vendor-risk teams are no longer treating a SOC 2 PDF as an automatic green light.
+Legal and compliance advisories now openly tell procurement teams to read past the cover page, to check the testing detail, the exceptions, and the auditor's actual procedures, not just that a report exists.
+A logo on a trust page used to be enough on its own.
+Increasingly, it isn't.

 Frequently asked questions